 - Purchase moving supplies the week before and keep plenty of extra moving supplies around the day of the move.
 You might want bubble wrap, boxes, garbage bags, packing paper, tape, packing peanuts, markers, more boxes, and more tape.
 You’ll be forever grateful for having extra supplies.
-For some reason you never seem to have enough packing peanuts around and they are fun to throw around…so why not?

-- Use trash bags for all your soft pliable items. your pillows, blankets, bathrobes, sheets, and some clothing can be put into inexpensive trash bags.
+- Use trash bags for all your soft pliable items.
+Your pillows, blankets, bathrobes, sheets, and some clothing can be put into inexpensive trash bags.
 These bags full of squishy stuff can then fit into every nook and corner of the moving truck or your car.

 - Label your boxes with a distinct pattern.
 Either color code the rooms or write the names on the boxes.
 Either way, make sure everything that goes together is marked the same.
 Otherwise, you might find a box of kitchen utensils in your bedroom.
 Adding special notes like “Fragile”, “China”, or “Open First” will really help you identify which boxes are the most important.